Rouster67/Tablelight/docs/ROADMAP.md

 # Tablelight roadmap

-These ideas were collected on September 11, 2026.
+The initial ideas were collected on September 11, 2026; class overlay themes were added on September 13, 2026.
 This document tracks planning and agreed implementation progress; entries do not assign a release version or authorize implementation.

 - **Planned candidate:** The requested direction is clear enough to outline.
 Details and priority still need agreement before development.